-The Horizontal dialog box lets you enable Zoom, set the time base Fine control (vernier), and specify the time reference.
+The Horizontal dialog box lets you select the time mode (Normal, XY, or Roll), enable Zoom, set the time base Fine control (vernier), and specify the time reference.

 The current sample rate is displayed in the acquisition settings badge.

 To adjust the horizontal scale (time/div)